kinojms/obsidian-notes/CSOPESY/I. Interprocess Communication.md

 # Interprocess Communication (IPC)
 Facilitated by the OS

-Cooperating process - add explanation here
+Cooperating process - shares data with other processes

-Interconnected...
+Independent - never interacts with another process

 Computation speedup - your program can spawn multiple processes to speed up the thing